elazarl/elazarl.github.io/pagemgmt.md

 Each brown rectangle is a free memory page.
 The small brown rectangle is the header at the beginning of each page, which points to two other descendant page.
 Since free ranges are ordered by their physical address, each free range would point to one range in a higher address, and one range at a lower address.

 How can we see that in action?
-Luckily, the OSv folks have put in a `gdb` macro that prints the contents of `free_page_ranges`.
+Luckily, the OSv folks have written a `gdb` macro that prints the contents of `free_page_ranges`.
 Let's run an OSv instance, and break at `memory::setup`:

     $ ./script/run.py -d
     # in a different terminal